Updated on by Daniel Twigg

 Embedded integration marketplaces are often found directly within SaaS applications.
 They act as a format to present and provide self-service integrations with a wide range of applications.

 Much like plugin stores, many integration marketplaces allow for external, third-party developers to present their solutions to users.
 While SaaS platforms can use the same format for integration presentation, offering their own solutions.
 Even providing direct installation (or instructions on how to do so).

 While not directly part of a SaaS they remain the first port of call for users to discover and evaluate platforms before trying them first-hand.

 Popular sites like Capterra, G2 and Crozdesk use a familiar marketplace style interface for users to navigate through.

 Like all marketplaces, they categorise applications and provide easy access for users to browse applications in a vertical market.
-Listings are often driven by SaaS’s directly, being open platforms for them to showcase their offerings, as well as displaying reviews and routes to trial before buying.
+Listings are often driven by SaaS directly, being open platforms for them to showcase their offerings.
+As well as displaying reviews and routes to trial before buying.

 What is MaaS?

-Marketplace-as-a-Service.
-The growth of marketplaces, in their various styles and functions, has led to the creation of their own classification of SaaS application (the irony – will we ever see a market place application for embedded SaaS marketplace applications??).
+A MaaS stands for Marketplace-as-a-Service.
+As a result of the growth of marketplaces, it has led to the creation of their own classification of SaaS applications.
+The irony is will we ever see a marketplace application for embedded SaaS marketplace applications?

-These solutions provide user friendly, prebuilt assets for quick and easy styling, while enabling developers to focus on their core product through simplifying the marketplace deployment and management with their external tools.
+These solutions provide user-friendly, prebuilt assets for quick and easy styling.
+At the same time as enabling developers to focus on their core product by simplifying marketplace deployment and management with their external tools.